gaenseklein/slidenotes/tutorials/chart.md

 sugar:100
 butter:100
 baking powder:10
-aplle:1000
+apple:1000
 +++

-well... enough of that. lets continue.
+now put it in the oven for 40 minutes!

 ---
 ## experiment yourself

-so why not try it yourself now? hit escape and alter the following chart. note: you can use the elements insert-menu to help you with the task whenever your carret is inside a chart-section. windows-keyboard-user can also press "control"+"contextmenu" to open up the insert-menu.
+so why not try it yourself now? hit `escape` and alter the following chart. note: you can use the elements' insert-menu to help you with the task whenever your carret is inside a chart-section. windows-keyboard-user can also press `control+contextmenu` to open up the insert-menu.
 graph-types are:
 a) line, arealine
 b) bar, horizontalbar, stackbar, horizontalstackbar